DrJodieLord/python_teaching_material/README.md

 # BSc Python Teaching Material

-This repository contains per-session and per-session solution files used as learning material for the BSc Psychology "Big Data Analytics in Python" mini module.
+This repository contains per-session and per-session solution files used as learning material for the BSc Psychology "Big Data Analytics in Python" mini module, taught by [Jodie Lord](https://github.com/jodielord).

 ---